Are wine clubs or subscriptions worth it?

 In the end, both stuck with Naked Wines as they were happy with the quality, value and convenience.

-The ACCC has been cracking down on so-called 'subscription traps' – where a retailer treats a consumer's decision to make a one-off purchase as consent to sign them up to a recurring payment.
+The ACCC has cracked down on so-called 'subscription traps' – where a retailer treats a consumer's decision to make a one-off purchase as consent to sign them up to a recurring payment.
 While it's hard to say whether Naked Wines' system contravenes the Australian Consumer Law, the ACCC tells us that "a business that fails to disclose key information in connection with an ongoing subscription may be engaging in misleading or deceptive conduct".

 We spoke to Naked Wines CEO Greg Banbury about this issue.